-Imagine a near future when cities are much greener than today.
+Imagine a near future when all cities are green cities.
 Abandoned lots turned into urban farms.
 Crops growing on warehouse roofs.
 Flowers in window boxes, balconies and gardens.
 Fruit trees lining streets.
 Waterways teeming with fish.
 Wildlife living among us.
 The air filled, not just with the sound of vehicles, but the song of birds, the click and rattle of insects, the buzz of bees.

 An improbable dream?
 Not to us.